temporalio/documentation/docs-src/strongly-typed-errors/bad-record-marker-attributes.md

   - strongly-typed
 ---

-This error indicates that a missing or invalid Marker name caused the Workflow Task to fail.
+This error indicates that the Workflow Task failed due to an unset or incorrect Marker name.